 The SpiderMonkey API is C++.

-For the near future, we do not intend to provide a stable API, because too many things need to change for projects like GGC.
+For the near future, we do not intend to provide a stable API, because too many things are changing.
 Also, we will someday want a more modern C++ API.
 Going forward from now, the API will likely be semi-stable, but there is no guarantee.

 Practical coding bits